-This document The Transmission Planning Code ("TPC") is part of a suite of documents, which includes National Grid's Gas Ten Year Statement ("GYTS") and Future Energy Scenarios ("FES"), that describe how the NTS is planned and developed over the long term and how capacity is released to users of the system.
-These documents may be obtained from National Grid NTS at our website.
+National Grid has a duty to plan and develop the system in an economic and efficient manner.
+The Transmission Planning Code ("TPC") is part of a suite of documents, which includes National Grid's Gas Ten Year Statement ("GYTS") and Future Energy Scenarios ("FES"), that describe how the NTS is planned and developed over the long term and how capacity is released to users of the system1.